Oleksandr Turchynov: Personal life

 Oleksandr Turchynov's wife, Hanna Turchynova (born 1970) works as dean of the faculty of natural geography and ecology at National Pedagogical Dragomanov University.
 They have one son, Kyrylo (born 1994), who finished his master's degree thesis in 2014.

 Turchynov is known to abstain from tobacco and alcohol.
 He belongs to the 1.9% of Ukraine's population that identify as Protestant.
 Although some in the media have labelled him a pastor, the Associated Baptist Press and the European Baptist Federation report that he is an elder and occasional lay preacher at his Kyiv church, the Word of Life Center, which is a member of the Evangelical Baptist Union of Ukraine.
-Social networks have nicknamed him the "Bloody Pastor".
+Social networks have nicknamed him the "Bloody Pastor" (Кривавий пастор).
 He responds to this nickname with irony: "I think this nickname is much better than what the Ukrainians gave to Putin".
 Some media occasionally regard Turchynov as the "Consigliere of Yulia Tymoshenko".